strategicdata/pmhc-mds-spec/doc/user-documentation/client-data.rst

 Once this feature is available, you will only be able to use the Data Entry Interface if you have been assigned the 'Data Entry' role.

-In the interim, PMHC MDS users with the Upload :ref:`role` can add their organisation's current PMHC MDS data through the Upload tab - see :ref:`upload`.
+In the interim, PMHC MDS users with the Upload :ref:`roles` can add their organisation's current PMHC MDS data through the Upload tab - see :ref:`Upload`.